Pixate/Xamarin-PixateFreestyle/README.md

 Xamarin-Pixate
 ================

-To demonstrate the use of Pixate 1.1 (beta 4 or later) within MonoTouch, we'll be using Xamarin's MonoDevelop IDE.
+To demonstrate the use of Pixate 2.0 within Xamarin.iOS, we'll be using Xamarin Studio.
 Let's get started by creating a new solution.
-We'll start with creating a C# -> MonoTouch -> Single View Application solution:
+We'll start with creating a C# -> iOS -> Single View Application solution:

 ![Single View Application](https://raw.github.com/Pixate/MonoTouch-Pixate/master/Screenshots/single_view_application.png)